The Battin Study: Are vulnerable people at risk from assisted suicide and euthanasia?

-The Battin study is often quoted by pro-euthanasia advocates to support their claim that legal assisted suicide does not pose a risk to vulnerable people.
+The Battin study is often quoted by pro-euthanasia advocates and in overseas reports to support the claim that legal assisted suicide does not pose a risk to vulnerable people.
 The absolute claim that “vulnerable people are not at risk” is not supported by this study, because it identified a heightened risk to one vulnerable group: people with AIDS.

 Subsequent research has invalidated the study’s conclusion that other vulnerable groups are not at risk.
 For example, studies published in 2009 and 2010 show that vulnerable groups, such as the elderly and mentally incompetent, are indeed at a higher risk of being killed by euthanasia without their consent.

 The Battin study was based on wrong assumptions and there are several issues with its scope and methodology.
 The case is not proven.

 What is the Battin study about?